-One of my favorite guilty pleasures is Bounty chocolate bar and it is purelly for the coconut.
-Only after my short relocation to South East Asia I got to explore more about coconut and the tropical tree itself.
+One of my favorite guilty pleasures is the Bounty chocolate bar (yummy! says my wife) – why you ask – it’s because of the coconut.
+Soon after relocating to South East Asia I got to explore more about coconuts and the tropical tree itself.

 The term coconut can refer to many things: the entire coconut palm, the seed, or the fruit, which botanically is a drupe, not a nut.

 Coconuts are distinct from other fruits due to their large quantity of “water”.
 The water found in young coconuts is the most nutritious of all the fruits.

 Coconuts are known for their great versatility and can be used for purposes ranging from food to cosmetics.
 In addition, they also make up the regular diets of many people in the tropics and subtropics.

 When coconuts are dried, their flesh can be used to produce oil and milk for cooking and frying as well as in soaps and cosmetics.
 Dried husks and leaves can be used as material to make a variety of products for furnishing and decorating.